GoogleCloudPlatform/gcp-service-broker/deployments/helm/gcp-service-broker/cf-tutorial.md

 <walkthrough-project-setup>
 </walkthrough-project-setup>

-## Create a Service Account for the broker
+## Create a service account for the broker

 <walkthrough-watcher-constant key="service-account-name" value="gcp-service-broker">
 </walkthrough-watcher-constant>